 Nick Kang was an LAPD homicide detective, up until his indefinite suspension due to his "loose-cannon" style and multiple uses of excessive force and property damage.
 However, his old Chief has brought him back and offered him a job with the EOD (Elite Operations Division), a recently-founded special unit which has jurisdiction over all of Los Angeles.
 Now as the EOD's first field agent, Nick can use the same over-the-top methods that got him suspended in the first place to take on the City of Angels' toughest criminals.
 In a wide, branching storyline, he'll have to stop powerful Russian and Chinese crime syndicates by driving, fighting and shooting his way through the streets of LA.
 Written by

 Throughout the city, there are billboards advertising a True Crime movie coming out in the fall of 2005.
 What's actually coming out at that time is True Crime: New York City

 (2005).
 See more

 There is a mission in which you must break into a nightclub, which shows the Hollywood sign as being behind it.
 When you look later, there is no sign and the club is on the wrong side of the road, with the back facing the city and no cliff behind it.
 See more

 They call it the City of Angels.
 Funny.
 In my 30 years here, I haven't seen a single one.

 In the opening, Nick side-kicks the screen, and the bottom of his boot becomes the Luxoflux logo.
 This is followed by a humorous phrase and sound effect, such as "Ride the Donkey!" and the sound of a donkey braying.
 See more

-Performed by Systematic See more
+Performed by Taproot See more